Yes, U.S. Citizens Need a Visa to Travel to These 9 Countries—Including a New One

 Brazil

-Starting on April 10, 2025, U.S. citizens will need to obtain an e-visa if they want to visit Brazil—and that’s whether they’re going for business or leisure travel.
-Since June 2019, Americans have been able to visit South America’s largest country visa free, provided they stayed less than 90 days.
-But because the United States didn’t respond in kind and waive requirements for Brazilian nationals, Brazil is reversing course and bringing back its own visa mandate.
-There’s no word yet on what the application process will look like, but according to the U.S. State Department, the visa fee is $81 with a 10-year validity.
+As of April 10, 2025, U.S. citizens need an e-visa to visit Brazil.
+Since June 2019, U.S. citizens had been able to visit South America’s largest country visa free, provided they stayed less than 90 days.
+But because the United States didn’t respond in kind and waive visa requirements for Brazilian nationals, Brazil has brought back its own visa mandate.
+The visa is processed by VFS; e-visas are normally approved within five business days, but VFS recommends applying at least two months before your trip.

 China